Hang Tien Exploration Tour

 The second day of the tour is the most difficult, with a total of 8 km of trekking and roughly 350m of ascent, as well as river crossings.

-The group will ascend a hill and trek through the forest to reach Hung Nhai Valley - a beautiful valley with relatively flat terrain.
+The group will ascend a hill, trek through the forest, and swim through a small cave to reach Hung Nhai Valley - a beautiful valley with relatively flat terrain.
 Have lunch in the valley by the surreal waterfall.
-Trek down the wide flat valley with open views, before the final steep hill of the day.
+The group will continue trekking through the Hung Nhai Valley, climbing a long hill.
 Follow the river valley upstream, with some stream crossings to reach your campsite by the natural jade green lake.
 Before the sun sets, you can enjoy bathing, swimming, and taking pictures.
 Enjoy this rare natural beauty to unwind and refresh after the previous two strenuous days of adventure and exploration.

 Hang Tien 1 & 2 - Tu Lan Lodge (Tan Hoa)